fatihege/terminal-chat/README.md

 ## Future Improvements

-1. **IP Ban/Kick:** Add the ability for the server to ban or kick clients based on their IP address.
-2. **Previous Connections List:** On the client, maintain a list of previously connected servers for quick reconnection.
+1. **Previous Connections List:** On the client, maintain a list of previously connected servers for quick reconnection.
-3. **Additional commands:** Implement more commands to enhance user experience.
+2. **Additional commands:** Implement more commands to enhance user experience.
 Examples include:
    - `/list`: Display a list of all connected clients.
    - `/private [username] [message]`: Send a private message to a specific user.
    - `/rename [new_username]`: Allow clients to change their username during the session.